rusejo/bCLI/README.md

 npm i electron-tools
 npm i node-pty xterm
 ```
 As the code giving me the error due to VB compiler, the same way as in the tutorial, also I had to install `npm i electron-rebuild` and rebuild the electron package to be able to run the app.
 All of this was hard because I had some dependencies version failures.
-Even I had to test it also in Linux to figure out the problem.
+Even I had to test it also on Linux to figure out the problem.

 ### Parse the CLI arguments
 Once the app is running, the first challenge to resolve is how can I parse the command arguments that I introduce in order to sending them after to a blockchained process?
 We just need the commands, not all the printed ones that we get as soon as we type on it.